gtrspctr/CreateFlaskWebserver_Hyper-V/README.md

    - ```sudo nginx -t```
 5. Reload nginx:
    - ```sudo nginx -s reload```
+6. Test that things are working by going to http://IP in a browser.
+We now expect a 502 Bad Gateway error page.

 ### Create Flask Application
 1. Activate virtual environment.